19-year-old wins lottery twice in one week

 Dominguez purchased two $5 tickets within about a week of each other and both of the tickets were winners, according to the California Lottery.

-The 19-year-old winner was driving back from Arizona when she decided to buy a Power 5 ticket at a gas station in San Luis Obispo County, California.
+The 19-year-old winner was driving back from Arizona when she decided to buy a Power 5 ticket at a gas station in San Luis Obispo County.
 Dominguez scratched the ticket and to her fortune, she found she had just won the top prize of $555,555.

+After that win, she said she was nervous and "just wanted to cry."

 A few days later, the lucky lady, still reeling from winning more than half a million dollars, tried again at another nearby gas station.